cbbrinkley4/HK2021_AutoDocking_Teensy/README.md

  FreeRTOS in PlatformIO...
  1. In the PlatformIO extension home page, go to Libraries/Registry and then search for FreeRTOS_ARM and include it with your project
  2. To include timers, same thing as Arduino.
-You will find
+You will find the file in the file explorer to the left
  3. Add the #include <timers.h> line into "FreeRTOS_ARM.h" file if you want to use software timers.
 You will find the "FreeRTOS_ARM.h" file in the explorer to the left...project/.pio/libdeps/src/FreeRTOS_ARM.h
  4. You must do this to EVERY new project (may be a more advanced way of tweaking paths, but I dont know it yet)